Rethinking your approach to asset lifecycle management

 The primary objective should be to prevent equipment failures.
 But from time to time, a business need or technology change precipitates a modification to the asset by engineering, maintenance or an outside vendor to, for example, boost performance.
 Restoration simply brings the asset back to ‘good as new’ condition, usually following a functional failure.

 The final stage of the asset lifecycle begins when an asset is no longer satisfying the needs of the business in a cost-effective manner or is at the end of its useful life.
 The asset must then be shut down in a safe manner, separated from continuing operations, and thoroughly cleaned of process chemicals.

-A shared vision, strategy and action plan create the foundation for a successful asset lifecycle management programme.
-Developing a vision brings company stakeholders together to create a common understanding of asset management, reach consensus on business objectives, and prepare a plan for successful programme implementation.
+A shared vision, strategy and action plan create the foundation for a successful asset lifecycle management program.
+Developing a vision brings company stakeholders together to create a common understanding of asset management, reach consensus on business objectives, and prepare a plan for successful program implementation.